BaptisteRoseau/BestPractices/sofware_architecture.md

 Separating those operations can result in much faster and scalable read operations, at the cost of less frequent update.

-Even if not parallel at first, separate these operations allows to reduce refactor when scalability will become necessary.
+Even if not parallel at first, separate these operations allows reducing refactor when scalability will become necessary.